View our posts

 Pupil voice has a central role in assessing impact.
 Each term, the science subject lead conducts pupil voice and asks children questions about their learning.
 This helps to identify key areas of improvement that are needed to ensure pupils’ are receiving the best experiences in their scientific journeys throughout primary school.

-We are proud of the broad impact our secondary science curriculum has on our students.
+We are proud of the broad impact our all through science curriculum has on our students.
 During their time with us, students' knowledge and understanding of a range of science topics is greatly enhanced, students know more and is evidenced by teacher questioning in the classroom and the AO1 exam questions they tackle during the 2 assessments weeks throughout the year.
 Progression through our curriculum allows students to spiral back to previously learnt topics and deepen their understanding, which contributes to their knowledge but also allows them to remember more and is evidenced through the recall questions students experience at the beginning of each lesson.
 Our students reach GCSE study familiar with many topics that they are ultimately examined on, allowing them more time deepening and applying the knowledge as opposed to having to grapple with an unfamiliar concept.
 This allows them thinking time and brain space to analyse and be critical of what they have learnt and is evidenced by the more in-depth student responses they stand to share in lessons and the AO2 and 3 exam questions they tackle.
 The impact of our curriculum is further evidenced in lessons as students can verbalise their learning and explain actions they have taken to fill any areas they are not secure in.
 Further evidence is found in student books as they frequently take the time to improve on previously learnt knowledge.
 Our curriculum will positively impact the outcomes that our students achieve at GCSE, providing them with more choices for the next phase of their life.

 Many of the skills that our curriculum enhances in our students are transferable to different subjects and future life.
 Our students confidently and eloquently stand up and speak in front of their peers, which is a required skill in a range of careers.
 Our students gain the ability to be critical in their thinking and use their curiosity to question what they have learnt, which makes them innovative.
 Our students can analyse information and draw their own conclusions based on evidence, they have valid opinions.
 Our students can communicate effectively in the language of science, allowing them entry into written and verbal conversations with confidence.